CocoaDebug/CocoaDebug/README.md

 ## Introduction

-- [x] Shake to hide or show the black bubble. (support both device and simulator)
+- [x] Shake to hide or show the black bubble.
+(Support iPhone device and simulator)

-- [x] Application memory usage and *FPS*.

 - [x] List all `print()` and `NSLog()` messages which have been written by developer in Xcode.

 - [x] List of all the network requests sent by the application.
+(Support `JSON` and Google's `Protocol buffers`)

 - [x] List crash errors.

 - [x] Share network details via email or copy to clipboard when you are in the *Network Details* page.

-- [x] Copy logs. (long press the text, then select all or select copy)
+- [x] Copy logs.
+(Long press the text, then select all or select copy)

 - [x] Search logs by keyword.